Connecting the world

 The world’s first truly global Ka-band satellite network

 Global Xpress provides worldwide coverage with a constellation of four, geostationary, Ka-band satellites.
 The first satellite covers Europe, the Middle East, Africa and Asia, the second the Americas and the Atlantic region with a third providing for the Pacific Ocean region.
 Our fourth satellite is now in orbit to provide additional regional layering to meet airline demand.
-Our next six satellites (GX5, GX6a, GX6b, GX7, GX8 and GX9) will all deliver further Ka-band bandwidth, providing additional Global Xpress capacity in regions of highest demand.
+Our next six satellites (GX5, GX6A, GX6B, GX7, GX8 and GX9) will all deliver further Ka-band bandwidth, providing additional Global Xpress capacity in regions of highest demand.
+We are also expanding our capacity over the Arctic region with GX10A & GX10B.
 The first of these, GX5, is scheduled to launch in 2019.

 Global Xpress satellites